BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 ## Architecture

 We use two maven modules, one for the Java and Python annotators relevant to processing the clinical notes, and the other which has the customized version of Timenorm.
+There are not many files and their classpaths are not especially important for understanding, but more so for customization.

+For further documentation, please see the [cTAKES wiki](https://github.com/apache/ctakes/wiki), in particular for [cTAKES PBJ](https://github.com/apache/ctakes/wiki/pbj_intro).
+If you run into issues in your attempts to customize the code, please use the contact information at the bottom of the README, or if appropriate, submit an issue.

 ### Core command